tes/seguir/CONTRIBUTING.md

 1. For significant changes wait a full 24 hours before merging so that active contributors who are distributed throughout the world have a chance to weigh in.
-1. Contributors should attempt to adhere to the prevailing code-style.
+1. Contributors should attempt to adhere to the prevailing code-style, enforced by semistandard.
 1. Run `npm test` locally before submitting your PR, to catch any easy to miss style & testing issues.
 To diagnose test failures, there are two ways to run a single test file: